-Our five portfolio managers have an average of 22 years' industry experience and have worked together as a Global Equity team for eight years.
-In February 2019, Michael Chen joined the team and later in September Ellie Stephenson joined the team as Portfolio Analysts.
-They are the first in a new generation of talent, on the path to becoming Portfolio Managers.
-The team's deliberate flat structure fosters individual accountability and collective responsibility.
+Our five portfolio managers have an average of 22 years’ industry experience and have worked together as a Global Equity team for eight years.
+Two portfolio analysts, Michael Chen (joined February 2019) and Ellie Stephenson (joined September 2019) are the first in a new generation of talent on the path to becoming portfolio managers.
+The team’s deliberate flat structure fosters individual accountability and collective responsibility.
 It is designed to take advantage of the diversity of backgrounds and areas of specialisation to ensure the team can find the investment opportunities others don’t.

 The team’s philosophy is based on the belief that investing in a portfolio of “Future Quality” companies will lead to outperformance over the long term.
 They define “Future Quality” as a business that can generate sustained growth in cash flow and improving returns on investment.
 They believe the rewards are greatest where these qualities are sustainable and the valuation is attractive.
 This concept underpins everything the team does.

 Effective execution is essential to fully harness Future Quality ideas in portfolios.
 We combine a differentiated process with a highly collaborative culture to achieve our goal: high conviction portfolios delivering the best outcome for clients.
 It is this combination of extensive experience, Future Quality style and effective execution that offers a compelling and differentiated outcome for our clients.

 About Nikko Asset Management